-Successful award holders will receive further resources and guidance on Trusted Research training through NESCA including an appropriate checklist to monitor the project on an ongoing basis.
+Successful award holders will receive further resources and guidance on Trusted Research training through NESCA, including an appropriate checklist to monitor the project on an ongoing basis.

-How to apply Application process
+6. How to apply and application process

-Applicants must complete a Register of Interest (ROI) to gain access to the online application system by 25th July 2025 - Here is the link to the ROI
+Applicants must complete an Expression of Interest (EOI) to gain access to the online application system by 25th July 2025.

-Subject to eligibility check, applicants will then be given access to the full online application form which also contains a link for uploading letters of support as pdfs, the TR Due Diligence Checklist and any supplementary diagrams or tables (max one 2 page pdf).
+Subject to eligibility check, applicants will then be given access to the full online application form, which also contains a link for uploading letters of support as PDFs, the TR Due Diligence Checklist and any supplementary diagrams or tables (max one 2-page PDF).
 The main application deadline is 12pm on the 19th September 2025.

-Applications can only be submitted using the online application system following an approved ROI.
-A copy of the full application form can be found here (LINK)
+Applications can only be submitted using the online application system following an approved EOI.
+An offline copy of the full application form and all supplementary information can be found here

-It is recommended that the PL should submit their draft application to the NESCA PS staff within the Research Office at their university for technical mentoring and guidance.
-Please email NESCA@Northumbria.ac.uk to be put in touch with your team.
+It is recommended that the PL should discuss their draft application with the NESCA Professional Support staff within the applicant's University for technical mentoring and guidance.
+This is the EPSRC IAA Team (Durham and Newcastle), the Business Development or IP/ TTO Team at Northumbria and Newcastle University or the NESCA Programme Manager / Impact Team at Northumbria University if developing a policy/societal only project.
+Please email NESCA@Northumbria.ac.uk to be put in touch with the correct team if you are not certain who to approach.

-a) Peer Review:
+6.1 Peer Review:

-Proposals will be anonymised and peer-reviewed by reviewers from the NESCA Peer Review College, which will include academic and non-academic reviewers from Industry, Civic partners or IP/ Tech Transfer Office (TTO).
+Proposals will be anonymised and peer-reviewed by reviewers from the NESCA Peer Review College, which will include academic and non-academic reviewers from Industry, Civic partners or IP / Tech Transfer Office (TTO).
 Reviewers apply the NESCA scoring guidance and award scores for each element of the application.